 Of particular interest to me, winemakers continue to explore new grape varieties even as they hone their skills at working with those that have traditionally characterized the industry.
 Chenin Blanc, for instance, is finally living up to the hype that somehow preceded true levels of quality outside of a few exceptional producers.
 Pinot Noir and Pinotage continue to be mastered with greater precision and honesty, and Syrah, especially cooler climate renditions, deepens in its profundity.
 Like in many places around the world, new oak percentages are in retreat, as are alcohol levels and sulfur additions.

 In short, these are exciting times for South Africa.
 For that reason, getting back to the Cape Wine show is high on my list of industry events to attend in the coming years, but until I make that happen, I’m stuck peering at the industry through the narrow neck of a wine bottle.
-That is to say, I’ve got only press samples and my own buying habits to contend with.

 The latest round of wines I tasted from South Africa came courtesy of a press mailing that touted the few bottles I received as part of a tour of winemakers whose importers have dubbed them “South Africa Redefined.”
 The combined effort of a couple of key importers, this series of tastings was seemingly an effort to get people exposed to the talent of some of the hottest producers in South Africa.
 While I couldn’t attend the tasting (which skipped San Francisco as a destination) they did send me a few of the wines, and I’m happy to share my notes with you.